-While section b above provides an overview for the shippers, harmonisation of the tariff setting year will cause some problems for the TSOs and DSOs also.
-For some TSOs, the tariff year is currently aligned with either the gas year and/or the accounting year.
-In case of full harmonisation of the tariff setting year, some TSOs this would mean additional costs and difficulty with the annual closing of accounts related to a different accounting years and the resulting regulatory reconciliation.
+While section b above provides an overview for the shippers, harmonisation of the tariff setting year will cause some problems for TSOs and DSOs also.
+For some TSOs, the tariff year is currently aligned with either the gas year or the accounting year.
+In case of harmonisation of the tariff setting year, for some TSOs this would mean additional costs and difficulty with the annual closing of accounts related to time period different to their accounting year and the resulting regulatory reconciliation.
 According to feedback received, changes of tariff setting year raise also additional costs for changing the legal and regulatory framework.

-DSOs could also be impacted by harmonisation of TSOs' tariffs, especially if a considerable share of DSOs' tariffs depends on TSOs' tariffs and if the change of tariff setting period for TSOs would lead to a misalignment with the tariff setting period for DSOs.
-Should harmonisation be implemented and depending on what period of time would be chosen for harmonisation it could impact, over 1000 DSOs.
-Should a DSO choose not to change their tariff setting year as a result of a change in the TSO tariff setting year, there may be additional risks to be borne by the DSOs due to the misalignment of the two tariff settings years within one Member State that will also come with additional costs.
+DSOs could also be impacted by harmonisation of TSOs' tariff setting year, especially if a considerable share of DSOs' tariffs depends on TSOs' tariffs and if the change of tariff setting period for TSOs would lead to a misalignment with the tariff setting period for DSOs.
+Should harmonisation be implemented and depending on what period of time would be chosen for harmonisation, it could impact over 1000 DSOs.
+Should a DSO choose not to change their tariff setting year as a result of a change in the TSO tariff setting year, there may be some risks to be borne by the DSOs due to the misalignment of the two tariff settings years within one Member State.
 The exact extent depends on the national processes and circumstances in the Member States.